kendarorg/HttpAnsweringMachine/docs/plugins/js.md

 * pathAddress: the exact path, started with "/" (or * for any)
 * pathRegexp: the Java regexp to match the path
 * phase: the [phase](../docs/lifecyvle.md) for the filter
-* requires: the list of files needed to run the plugin
 * id: myFilter, aka the name of the file with the filter
 * enabled: true/false
 * blocking: true/false.
 When blocking the filter result will be sent directly to